 - continuous availability

 - an easy way of data distribution across cloud availability zones

 - and many more.

-On our Community page you will see how Dynatrace analyzes the activity of Apache Cassandra databases and improves Cassandra performance across all platforms.
+On our Cassandra monitoring page you will see how Dynatrace analyzes the activity of Apache Cassandra databases and improves Cassandra performance across all platforms.

 You’ll be up and running in under 5 minutes:

 Sign up, deploy our agent and get unmatched insights out-of-the-box.